tgleigh202/botframework-ivr/EnableTelephony.md

 Telephony channel under the hood is built upon Microsoft Speech Services to allow Speech to Text and Text to Speech capabilities crucial for enabling an audio interaction/conversation over phone lines.

-Please follow following steps to enable a Telephony channel for your bot:
+Please follow these steps to enable a Telephony channel for your bot.

 ## Enable Telephony Channel in the bot